cvbindia/cvbindia.github.io/_team/chirag.md

 weight: 1
 ---

-Chirag Deb is an Assistant Professor at Centre For Urban Science & Engineeringiit Bombay, Mumbai, India.
+Dr. Chirag Deb is an Assistant Professor at Centre For Urban Science & Engineeringiit Bombay, Mumbai, India.